oicr-gsi/shesmu/language.md

 Computes an optional value using _expr_; if this value is empty, returns _default_. _expr_ must be the optional version of _expr_.

+For details on optional values, see [the Mandatory Guide to Optional Values](optionalguide.md).

 ### Logical Disjunction and Optional Merging
 - _expr_ `||` _expr_